jamesm223/portfolio-2nd-remake/README.md

 Page with two buttons at the top that change the content below between projects and my tech stack Inside the projects content have a filter for the different types of languages used within the projects Have the under development page for the filters without any projects

+# Contact Form

+Page with simple text about my contact ifno and address Also have an animated popover form to send messages